gdsbook/book/notebooks/09_spatial_inequality.md

 ## Conclusion

 Inequality is an important social phenomenon, and its geography is an important concern for social scientists.
-Geographical disparities in well-being have been pointed to as a major driver behind the rise of right-wing populist movements in the U.S. and Europe {cite}`Rodriguez_Pose_2018`.
+Geographical disparities in well-being have been pointed to as a major driver behind the rise of right-wing populist movements in the US and Europe {cite}`Rodriguez_Pose_2018`.
 Thus, understanding the nature of these disparities and their evolution is a challenge for both science and policy.

 This chapter discusses methods to assess inequality, as well as examine its spatial and regional structure.
 We have seen the Gini coefficient and Theil index as examples of global measures to summarize the overall level of inequality.
 As is often the case in many areas of spatial analysis, the straightforward adoption of methods from economics and sociology to spatial data can  often be fruitful but, at the same time, can miss key elements of the spatial story.
 In the context of spatial income disparities, we have highlighted the  differences between personal and regional inequality.
 From this vantage, we have reviewed three approaches to incorporate geography and space in the study of inequality.
 Together, this gives us a good sense of how inequality manifests geographically, and how it is (possibly) distinct from other kinds of spatial measures, such as those for spatial autocorrelation discussed in chapters [6](06_spatial_autocorrelation) and [7](07_local_autocorrelation).

 Before leaving the topic of spatial inequality, we note that there is much more that can be said about inequality and related concepts.
 Inequality is generally concerned with the static snapshot of the regional income distribution and the shares of that distribution that each region holds.
 Those shares are reflected in the variance or spread of the distribution.
 However, this is only one moment of the distribution, and a comprehensive understanding of disparities requires analysis of the distribution's location (mean) and shape (modes, kurtosis, skewness) as well as dispersion.
-Morevoer, movements of individual regions within the distribution over time, or what is referred to as *spatial income mobility* are critical to our understanding of the dynamics of spatial disparities.
+Moreover, movements of individual regions within the distribution over time, or what is referred to as *spatial income mobility* are critical to our understanding of the dynamics of spatial disparities.
 Full consideration of these concepts is beyond the scope of this chapter.
 Interested readers are directed to {cite}`Rey2014` as an entry point to these more advanced topics.